coenwerem/equidexflow/README.md

 ## Demo and Visualization

-`equidexflow-demo` is the demo entry point: mostly watertight mesh in, grasps and preview out.
+`equidexflow-demo` is the demo entry point: mostly-watertight mesh in, grasps and preview out.

 ```bash
 # Default: 8 grasps, headless 2-pane preview PNG